Jchow2/Jchow2/README.md

 # 👋 Hi there, I'm Justin Chow!

 Welcome to my GitHub profile!
-I am a **Business Intelligence and Analytics Specialist** starting my career with extracting insights from data to drive business decisions.
-Recently, I have been revisiting my passion for **Data Science** and exploring the exciting world of **Machine Learning** as an enthusiast.
-My aspiration is to transition into a **Data Scientist** role, combining my analytical expertise with cutting-edge predictive modeling and data exploration techniques.
+I am a Business Intelligence and Analytics Specialist, starting my career by extracting insights from leadership and hospital data to inform business decisions.
+Recently, I have been revisiting my passion for **Data Science** and exploring the exciting world of **Advanced Artificial Intelligence and Machine Learning** as an enthusiast.
+I aspire to transition into either a **Data Scientist** or **BI Analyst** role, combining my analytical expertise with cutting-edge predictive modeling and data exploration techniques.

 ---